SEKOIA-IO/documentation/docs/getting_started/sso/okta.md

 You are ready to input your configuration to SEKOIA.IO.

-## Display application icon to users
+## Display SEKOIA.IO application icon to your Okta users

 When your users login to Okta, the SEKOIA.IO app can be displayed.
 This feature allows users to quickly connect to their apps.